kevkev55/readthinkdo/content/quotes/_index.md

 >"Draw to discover what you see.
 Write to discover what you think."

 >"When you give away 10% of your income you lose 10% of your purchasing power which is minor compared to the 110% increase in happiness you will gain."

+## Roy Neuberger

+>"I have learned more from reading than from formal education"